pragmagrid/pragmagrid.github.io/_posts/pragma34/2017-12-15-pragma34-callPosters.md

 This page is under construction

-PRAGMA 34 attendees are welcome to submit posters (and associated abstracts) to the PRAGMA 34 Poster Session.
+All PRAGMA 34 attendees are welcome to submit posters (and associated abstracts) to the PRAGMA 34 Poster Session, especially students.
 The poster session offers the opportunity for presenters to share their work through a quick introduction to the entire conference audience, followed by one-on-one discussions next to the poster.